danmunteanu/danmunteanu/README.md

 I have professional experience with both desktop and web development.

 ### For desktop application development, I use
-- C# with .NET Core
+- C# with .NET Core to create WinForms apps

 ### For web development, I use:
-- Laravel with PHP
+- Laravel with PHP as the base for all my web apps
-- Vue.js
+- Vue.js for web ui
-- Filament
+- Filament for server-side UI rendering
-- Tailwind
-- Bootstrap
+- Tailwind or Bootstrap for layouting and styling

-## Games I play
-- Path Of Exile 1
-- Path Of Exile 2
-- No Rest For The Wicked
+- three.js to create 3D web apps

 ## Blogging
 Occasionally, I write articles on [Reality Frameworks](https://realityframeworks.com), some are technical and some personal.